-12 Luxury Eyewear Brands Making The Highest Quality Glasses
+24 Luxury Eyewear Brands Making The Highest Quality Glasses

 Established on the principle that eyeglasses shouldn’t break the bank, this eyewear brand, named for two characters featured in a Jack Kerouac journal, was founded by four University of Pennsylvania Wharton School grads.
 Initially merely an online retailer, the company now conducts most of its business out of nearly 200 retail stores across the US and Canada with a mission “to inspire and impact the world with vision, purpose, and style”.

-Warby Parker circumvents traditional channels and designs its frames in-house with high quality materials.
-The company is known for its ‘Home-Try-On’ programme whereby consumers can sample five pairs at home for free, and for its augmented reality, virtual try-on app.
+Warby Parker circumvents traditional channels and designs its frames in-house with high-quality materials.
+The company is known for its ‘Home-Try-On’ program whereby consumers can sample five pairs at home for free, and for its augmented reality, virtual try-on app.
 Additionally, through their ‘Buy a Pair/Give a Pair’ program, they have donated millions of pairs of eyeglasses to those in need.

 Jacques Marie Mage